danykoud/babes_names/README.md

 * Transform:

-Our data was a report of the US babies' names by state from 1910 to 2018 and hopefully, we didn't have empty rows.
-The work consisted of cleaning the data by converting the text files to CSV, removing unnecessary columns, combining the table, and selecting the desired data to work with.
+Our data was a report of the US babies' names by state from 1910 to 2018, and hopefully, we didn't have empty rows.
+The work consisted of cleaning the data by converting the text files to CSV, removing unnecessary columns, combining the table, and selecting the desired data.

 * Load:
 we used PostgreSQL as our database

 ### Heroku-Postgres <hr/>

-This step consisted of uploading our data in the cloud through the connection of Heroku  with Postgres
+This step consisted of uploading our data in the cloud through the connection of Heroku with Postgres.

 ### Working with Python and Flash-Sqlalchemy <hr/>